Title shot from the remake of this Disney film shows Dexter tying his chucks.

 Michael Eisner shows off his chucks during his introduction to the film.

-The Computer Wore Tennis Shoes is not currently available on video, but probably will be released to the public in the future.
+The Computer Wore Tennis Shoes is not currently available on DVD.
 This remake was never released in theaters, but was made for television.